chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 +++

 This page explains the prerequisites of the backup.
-If We choose AWS Deployment Procedure to deploy Automate-HA and we have choosen the `backup_config = efs OR s3` in config.toml, in that case below
-steps are not required.
+If We choose AWS Deployment Procedure to deploy Automate-HA and we have choosen the `backup_config = efs OR s3` in `config.toml`, in that case below steps are not required.
 Below steps are taken care by the deployment.
 If we have kept the `backup_config` blank, in that case to need to perform the below steps.

 {{< note >}} You can take backup on EFS system through DNS or IP. {{< /note >}}